 Kay F. Johnson

-Kay Johnson was the superintendent, principal, and a teacher (all at the same time!) at Flower Mound Elementary for 30 years.
+Mrs. Johnson was the superintendent, principal, and a teacher (all at the same time!) at Flower Mound Elementary for 30 years.
 She holds degrees in Art, Music, and Elementary Administration with a concentration in Curriculum, and has many hours of post graduate work in curriculum from the University of Oklahoma.
 She is certified in K-8 education with special endorsements in music, art, language arts, and social sciences.
 Mrs. Johnson also holds an Oklahoma Elementary Principal’s certificate and an Oklahoma Elementary Superintendent’s Certificate.

-was selected for the first Gifted & Talented program in the St. Louis, MO, school system in 1955.
+Mrs. Johnson was selected for the first Gifted & Talented program in the St. Louis, MO, school system in 1955.

 She served as president of the Oklahoma Association of Gifted, Creative, and Talented.

-worked with Senator Penny Williams for passage of the Oklahoma Law on Gifted/Talented.
+She worked with Senator Penny Williams for passage of the Oklahoma Law on Gifted/Talented.

-presented workshops entitled A.B.R.A.I.N.
+She presented workshops entitled A.B.R.A.I.N.
 (Applied Brain Research Alters Instructional Needs) in over 300 schools in Oklahoma and for the Nebraska Education Association.

-was appointed by the governor to the Legislative Commission on Education.
+She was appointed by the governor to the Legislative Commission on Education.

 She was a member of the State Test Selection Committee.

-was a Math Advisor for Teacher Certification Tests of Oklahoma.
+She was a Math Advisor for Teacher Certification Tests of Oklahoma.

-served as Coordinator and a presenter for the Reading Improvement State Demonstration Site.
+She served as Coordinator and a presenter for the Reading Improvement State Demonstration Site.

-was Science Advisor for the 8th grade state criterion-referenced tests and P.A.S.S. skills.
+She was Science Advisor for the 8th grade state criterion-referenced tests and P.A.S.S. skills.

 She is listed in Who’s Who in American Education.

-received the Governor’s Commendation, the Representatives’ Commendation, and the State Superintendents’ Commendation in May of 1998.
+She received the Governor’s Commendation, the Representatives’ Commendation, and the State Superintendents’ Commendation in May of 1998.